 - 5 large eggs, room temperature

-Butter has to be softened, either by allowing it to sit at room temperature, or by very carefully microwaving it (I use heat level 5 for a time of 20 seconds).
+- Butter: This has to be softened, either by allowing it to sit at room temperature or by very carefully microwaving it (I use heat level 5 for a time of 20 seconds).

-My choice of vegetable oil is peanut oil.
+- Vegetable oil: My preference is peanut oil.

-I recommend breaking all your batter eggs into a sealable cup with a handle, because doing so makes it easier to add eggs one at a time.
+- Eggs: These have to be at room temperature—plan on removing them from the refrigerator about an hour ahead of time, or you can warm them carefully in the shells by placing them in barely lukewarm water for about 15 minutes.
+I recommend breaking all your batter eggs into a sealable cup with a handle because doing so makes it easier to add eggs one at a time.
 You can fast-warm the eggs by placing the sealed cup into barely lukewarm water, with all the batter eggs in it.

-I make my own vanilla extract, but store bought is fine -- just be sure it is 100% pure vanilla extract, not vanilla flavoring.
+- Vanilla extract: I make my own vanilla extract, but store-bought is fine—just be sure it is 100% pure vanilla extract, not vanilla flavoring.

 - Into a large mixing bowl, place salt, vanilla extract, butter, and oil.

-- Using a handheld electric mixer, beat for a minute or so, until the butter and oil look softly whipped.
+- Using a handheld electric mixer, beat for 1 to 2 minutes until the butter and oil look softly whipped.

 - Add the sugar to the butter-oil, and mix until well combined.

-- Scrape down sides of the bowl with a rubber spatula.
+- Scrape down the sides of the bowl with a rubber spatula.